Codesai/website/_posts/2017-01-07-about-connascence.md

     <figcaption><strong>Encapsulation levels and design criteria in structured programming</strong></figcaption>
 </figure>

-However, OO introduced at least level-2 encapsulation, (the class).
-In level-2 encapsulation, level-1 constructs (methods) are themselves encapsualated together with attributes into classes.
+However, OO introduces at least level-2 encapsulation, (the class), which  encapsulates level-1 constructs (methods) together with attributes.
 This introduces many new interdependencies among encapsulation levels, which will require new design criteria to be defined, (see the following table from [Fundamentals of Object-Oriented Design in UML](https://www.amazon.com/Fundamentals-Object-Oriented-Design-Meilir-Page-Jones/dp/020169946X/ref=asap_bc?ie=UTF8)).

 <figure>
     <img src="/assets/encapsulation_including_classes.png" alt="Encapsulation levels and design criteria in OO" />